The Climb to Bernina Pass in Morning Fog

 through the rugged alps of the Bernina Range, to Tirano, Italy, on the border with Switzerland.

-control cab of the popular Bernina Express during the climb.
+from the control cab of the popular Bernina Express during the climb.

 As with the other routes of the RhB, the line is single tracked with passing sidings where, with